markwragg/markwragg.github.io/drafts/AzCostTools.md

 You can of course specify one or more subscriptions to query, just use the `-SubscriptionName` parameter, with an array of one or more subscription names.
 You can also customise how large the sparkline graphs are (they work up to a height of 10 lines) via the `-SparkLineSize` parameter.

-Now this is all well and good, but for me cost management is only really worth doing if there's an element of competition, and so I like to know if i'm doing better than I did last month.
+Now this is all well and good, but for me cost management is only really worth doing if there's an element of competition, and so I like to know if I'm doing better than I did last month.
 It keeps me focussed through the month on minimising costs (such as by keeping test environments deployed for as little time as possible).
 Obviously not every month is going to be cheaper (unless you're going out of business I guess..) but you probably know the patterns of your own business (or hopefully you will do), and when there's likely to be higher or lower demand (such as if you're ramping up testing at the end of a development cycle, or ramping up infrastructure for peak seasonal demand such as Black Friday / Christmas).
-So you hopefully can come to expect when you should be driving costs down and when they're likely to increase.
+So you can come to expect when you should be driving costs down and when they're likely to increase.

-To enable competitive mode, you can execute `Get-SubscriptionCost` with the `-ComparePrevious` parameter.
+To enable this "competitive mode", you can execute `Get-SubscriptionCost` with the `-ComparePrevious` parameter.
 You can combine this with `-BillingMonth` obviously to specify the month you want to look at costs for, but it will also then get the previous months costs for comparison (and do some of that comparison for you).
 For example (note in the below I've also made the sparkline graphs bigger):

 ```powershell
 Get-SubscriptionCost -SubscriptionName 'AdventureWorks Cycles' -ComparePrevious -SparkLineSize 3